cose-spec/wg-charter/draft-charter.md

 or to JOSE formats.
 This lack of a need for bit-for-bit compabitility which will enable some simplification in the adaptation process.

-The deliverable of the WG is a single Standards-Track specification covering all of the functions achieved by JOSE, CBOR Object Signing and Encryption (COSE).
-In addition, a number of algorithms will be registered that are appropriate for constrained environments (such as AES-CCM-8).
+The WG will have two deliverables:

+- a standards-track specification covering the same cryptographic formats from JOSE, expressed in CBOR;
+- registration for algorithms (such as AES-CCM-8) that are appropriate for constrained environments.

+The Working Group will use a wiki to track desired use cases for its work, but does not intend to publish this as an RFC.

 ## Milestones